 Who can apply for OPT?

 All students that have completed one full year of full-time study toward their current degree (and with the current SEVIS record) may apply for pre- or post-completion OPT.
 Only students that have completed a degree in one of the STEM majors are eligible for the 24-month STEM extension.
-Students enrolled exclusively in an English Language Program are not eligible.

 To be eligible for the 24-month STEM OPT extension, a student must be engaging in an unexpired authorized period of standard post-completion OPT that was granted on the basis of a bachelor’s, master’s, or doctoral degree listed in the DHS STEM Designated Degree Program List.